timorthi/MonsterInfoBot/README.md

 **4.8.14**
 Merged pull request by @icbat:
 - Factoring out code and placed them into functions
 - Prepping code for implementation of new functions

+- Creates commentid.txt if not found in local directory.

 Running locally
 ===============